moontropica/daogenesis/README.md

 <br>
 Reserved Seats by `owner`: 8

-DAO Members will be customized characters to reflect their image in-game and be able to cast votes on behalf of their following.
+DAO Members will be customized characters to reflect their real image in-game and be able to cast votes on behalf of their community.

 # Smart Contract Archetecture
 To obtain a seat, a member has to be granted a referral from the wallet address `HGEqpS1rRaBEPoRF9qqqkSapfQrUeU2Dr8XDtUVDMf5a`